 How rigour gets misapplied

-The ambiguity of rigour creates predictable patterns.
+The ambiguity of rigour can create predictable patterns and collapse into proxies.

 Responding to “more rigour”